 1. What is the mistake of fact defense in Arizona?

-The mistake of fact defense is the legal argument that the defendant only committed the criminal activity they are being accused of because he or she was acting out of ignorance or a mistaken belief about what was happening.
+The mistake of fact defense is the legal argument that the defendant only committed the criminal activity they are being accused of because they acted out of ignorance or a mistaken belief about what was happening.

 Arizona’s criminal law, in ARS 13-204, only allows defendants to raise this defense in 2 circumstances:

 - to negate the culpable mental state necessary to commit the crime, or